TOURISM RESEARCH PUBLICATIONS

 The Council for Conservation of Heritage Sites in Israel

-The COVID-19 crisis had created an opportunity for European tourism to restart better with a refocusing of priorities: promoting responsible travel and working with a consolidated and consistent approach towards natural, social and economic sustainability.
+The COVID-19 crisis had created an opportunity for European tourism to restart better with a refocusing of priorities: promoting responsible travel in Europe and working with a consolidated and consistent approach towards natural, social and economic sustainability.
 The report spotlights consumers’ attitudes towards responsible travel, based on a primary market research of 36,000 European in 10 high-volume source markets (with MINDHAUS)

 Conducting numerous market research reports for the European Travel Commission, monitoring sentiment and short-term intentions for domestic and intra-regional travel within Europe, in light of the COVID-19 crisis.
-Data was collected from Europeans in 10 high-volume source markets and included some 50,000 respondents (with MINDHAUS)
+Data was collected from Europeans in 10 high-volume source markets and included over 50,000 respondents (with MINDHAUS)

 In-depth marketing strategy report for the IMOT Facebook and Instagram pages, having over 6m followers.
 Among others, the report guides page structure and architecture (being managed in 6 languages), content themes based on the brands’ core values and tools to enhance user generated content and users’ engagement.
 During the process of conducing and implementing the strategy, Israel tourism had two record-breaking years with 41% growth in inbound tourism.